vrettasm/analysis_code_Man_et_al/README.md

 ---

-This repository contains the analysis code for the paper (accepted for publications at **Nature Communications**):
+This repository contains the analysis code for the paper:

 Wing K. Man, Bogachan Tahirbechi, Michail Vrettas, Swapan Preet, Liming Ying, Michele Vendruscolo, Alfonso De Simone, Giuliana Fusco. **"Synaptic Vesicles Docking on the Presynaptic Membrane Stabilised by α Synuclein"**.
+Accepted for publications at *Nature Communications*.

 ## Abstract